Internships at CHBRP

 CHBRP regularly offers a paid, full-time graduate student internship, generally from June through August, and periodically hires students on a part-time basis during the Fall and Spring semesters.
 Interns become an integral part of the CHBRP team and assist with various projects and tasks.
 Each intern has the opportunity to complete a substantive individual project, while also getting exposure to, and participating in several other aspects of CHBRP’s multi-faceted work.
 Interns will also attend meetings with important stakeholders in California’s health policy arena, which provides valuable learning and networking opportunities.
 We encourage you to read below to learn about the experiences of our past interns.

-Sample Graduate Internship Timeline
+2025 Internship Timeline

-DEC 15 - JAN 15
+DEC 16 - JAN 17

 Interested Graduate students, please submit a cover letter and CV/resume via email to adara.citron@chbrp.org

-JAN 10 - FEB 4
+JAN 13 - FEB 7

 Semi-finalists interviewed and then finalist interviews by CHBRP Selection Team (via Zoom).
-Offers extended February 14-21.
+Offers extended February 17-28.

-SUMMER 2023
+SUMMER 2025

-Internship, 10-12 weeks (flexible start date), 40 hours/week, paid $24-28/hour, remote or on-site (or hybrid)
+Internship, 10-12 weeks (flexible start date in May or June), 40 hours/week, paid $22-30/hour, remote, on-site, or hybrid location

 Internship goals

-CHBRP provides a well-rounded engaging internship experience that combines independent work, group work with fellow interns and staff, and a focus on professional development and growth.
+CHBRP provides a well-rounded, engaging internship experience that combines independent work, group work with fellow interns and staff, and a focus on professional development and growth.
 Past interns have enjoyed broad exposure to career opportunities within health and public policy.
 Interns gain:

 • Enhanced understanding of health policy and California’s health insurance regulatory environment